Cuongs-Projects/SmartLearnSolution-Chatbot_WebsiteDEMO_FYP_UoL/README.md

 # 4. Start the AI Helper (Python part): #
 Open a new terminal or command prompt, go to the folder where prompt_api.py is, and start it.

-# (If your virtual environment isn't active) source venv/bin/activate
+(If your virtual environment isn't active) source venv/bin/activate python prompt_api.py
-cd SML/ # Or wherever your Python AI helper code is python prompt_api.py

 The AI helper will usually start at http://0.0.0.0:5001.